netascode/xmldot/examples/filters/README.md

 - Use numeric comparisons (>, <, >=, <=)
 - Filter by string equality and inequality
 - Filter by XML attributes
-- Chain multiple filters for complex queries
+- Manual filtering for complex queries (chained filters not supported)
 - Combine filters with wildcards and modifiers
 - Handle empty filter results
 - Count filtered elements